Support for mortgage interest (SMI) loans

 An SMI loan gives you some money towards your monthly mortgage interest.

-It is unlikely to cover your full interest payments and does not cover any capital repayments.
+are unlikely to cover your full interest

 You can only get help with interest payments on mortgages up to: